twayment/league-of-legends-analysis/README.md

 <iframe
     src="assets/damage_share.html"
-    width="800"
+    width="650"
-    height="400"
+    height="390"
     frameborder="0"
 ></iframe>

-This histogram displays the distribution of **Damage Share**, or the percentage of a team’s damage dealt by each player.
+This histogram displays the distribution of `Damage Share`, or the percentage of a team’s damage dealt by each player.
 The shape of the distribution suggests that damage output isn’t evenly distributed among all players, which supports the idea that certain roles — like Mid or ADC — are more likely to carry.

 <iframe
     src="assets/creep_score_per_minute.html"
-    width="800"
+    width="650"
-    height="400"
+    height="390"
     frameborder="0"
 ></iframe>

-This histogram shows that most players fall between 5–10 **Creep Score Per Minute (CSPM)**, with a right-skewed distribution.
+This histogram shows that most players fall between 5–10 `Creep Score Per Minute (CSPM)`, with a right-skewed distribution.
 Since high farm rates are often linked to carry potential, CSPM is useful for comparing Mid laners and ADCs.

 ### Bivariate Analysis

 <iframe
     src="assets/kill_dist_by_role.html"
-    width="800"
+    width="650"
-    height="400"
+    height="390"
     frameborder="0"
 ></iframe>